 Special Concerns, Medical, Behavioral, and Developmental Issues

 If something is happening in your rocker's mind or body that might effect their experience or their behavior in our class, please be sure to share this information with us.
-Marcus and I each have years of experience working with kids (and adults) with special needs.
+Our staff has vast experience working with kids (and adults) with special needs.
 We will do everything in our power to help accommodate your rocker and give them the best experience possible.

 I include this section because in the past there have been numerous examples where parents who, for whatever reason, have chosen to withhold this kind of information from us and, if they had shared it, we could have significantly bettered their child's experience.
 Sometimes they simply forgot to tell us, sometimes they weren't sure, and sometimes they were either in denial, embarrassed, or afraid of stigmatizing their rocker with a label that might accompany a doctor's diagnosis.